310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Shinobu %}
 Yes!
 Let us both!
-As two units that bear stars in our names, we shall become the bridge to bright, shining dreams—we shall become the Milky Way!
+As two units that bear stars in our names, we shall become the bridge to bright, shining dreams — we shall become the Milky Way!
 {% endbubble %}

 <div toc>